 Every standard weather measurement is there, including temperature, humidity, wind speed and direction, and rainfall.
 Also, the Tempest has a UV and light sensor and built-in lightning detection.
 Thanks to haptic technology, it can also sense precipitation intensity.

 Data collected by your Tempest is sent to WeatherFlow, where it is used to improve the accuracy of its local forecasts.
 It is also shared with the NWS and others as well.
 And as expected of a smart weather station, the WeatherFlow Tempest supports Amazon Alexa, Google Assistant, and IFTTT.

 WeatherFlow Tempest Accuracy and Performance

 The Tempest is a solid performer from the setup to real-world station use.
 WeatherFlow says the station calibrates itself, so you won’t need to calibrate any instrumentation.
-We have heard from some owners that this is an issue for them — while you shouldn’t have to recalibrate, towards the end of a sensor’s usable life it will begin to drift.
+We have heard from some owners that this is an issue for them — while you shouldn’t have to recalibrate, it will begin to drift towards the end of a sensor’s usable life.

-Depending on the sensor, data reports anywhere from about every 2-30 seconds.
+Data reports anywhere from two to 30 seconds, depending on the sensor.
 Nearly all the instrumentation performed well compared to my Vantage Vue and a nearby NWS station.

 We didn’t spot any significant issues with any sensors outside of the haptic rain gauge.
 Compared with weather stations of a similar price, it performs as well as those, if not better.
-The temperature and humidity readings were similar to what the Davis Vantage Vue measured, and a local NWS observing station.
+The temperature and humidity readings were similar to the Davis Vantage Vue and a local NWS observing station.
 The sonic anemometer’s readings were also within acceptable ranges.
-The lightning detector is outstanding, and we’ll talk about that in the next section — it really works well.
+The lightning detector is outstanding, and we’ll talk about that in the next section — it works well.